 If you’ve been following My Baking Addiction for any length of time, you’re probably well aware of the fact that I don’t post many pies around here.
 Pie crust just isn’t my thing even though I kind of really wish it was.

-But if I can skip the typical pie crust and sub in a delicious crust loaded with pretzels, pecans and graham cracker crumbs, I’m all in.
+But if I can skip the typical pie crust and sub in a shortbread cookie crust (like in my coconut cream pie) or a delicious crust loaded with pretzels, pecans and graham cracker crumbs, I’m all in.

 This no-bake Fresh Strawberry Pie is bursting with gorgeous summer strawberries and is sure to quickly become your new go-to summer dessert!